Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 both routed A/V tracks.
-A successful `SeekFlush` carries the decode-safe MPEG-TS landing PTS; Sanctuary converts that back to media time, drops/reopens its PCM output so no pre-seek samples survive, resets video presentation, and lets the first post-seek AAC PTS establish the new audio-master epoch before normal preroll can resume.
+A successful `SeekFlush` carries the decode-safe MPEG-TS landing PTS; Sanctuary converts that back to media time, drops/reopens its PCM output so no pre-seek samples survive, resets video presentation, and lets the first post-seek AAC PTS initialise the new audio timeline before normal preroll can resume.
 A rejected seek restores the previous position/play state and disables further seeks for that session.
 Rapid later seeks supersede older generations, whose stale barriers are ignored.

 `242ae29` tightens that behaviour at the Sanctuary boundary for expensive HLS/MPEG-TS seeks.
 Sanctuary now permits only one physical source seek to be in flight.
 Further